Discrete reversed Hardy inequalities and H\"older estimates in Lorentz sequence spaces

 \section{Abstract}

-We establish new optimal reversed Hardy-type inequalities on the cone of decreasing sequences from $\ell^p$-spaces with power weights, as well as estimates between different norms in Lorentz spaces of sequences.
-Based on these inequalities, we derive a sharp Hölder-type inequality in Lorentz sequence spaces that complements the previously considered case of functions.
+We prove sharp reversed Hardy-type inequalities on the cone of decreasing sequences in weighted $\ell^p$-spaces with power weights, applying them to estimate standard norms in Lorentz sequence spaces.
+We prove that the discrete structure of these spaces yields optimal constants that are different from those in the continuous setting.